 Hot flashes, night sweats, mood changes, and difficulty having a good night sleep; the signs and symptoms of menopause in women are all too well known by most but aren’t believed to be experienced by many until they hit their 50s; with 51 being the average age in the United States, according to Mayo Clinic .

 To set the record straight, menopause doesn’t happen overnight.
-In fact, your body can take a significant period of time before menopause to transition, this is known by experts as perimenopause.
-So if you’re experiencing menopause-like symptoms at a ‘not so’ menopausal age, this might be why; some women will notice certain shifts in their 40s and some might notice changes as early as their 30s.
+In fact, your body can take a significant period of time before menopause to transition, this is known by experts as perimenopause or premature menopause by some.
+So if you’re experiencing menopause symptoms at a ‘not so’ menopausal age, this might be why; some women will notice certain shifts in their 40s and some might notice perimenopausal symptoms as early as their 30s.

 What to expect when you’re perimenopausal

 Perimenopause translates to ‘around menopause’ and describes the time that your body takes to naturally adapt, adjust and transition into menopause.
 According to the North American Menopause Society, this menopausal transition can last anywhere from 4 to 8 years.

 During this time, the estrogen levels in your body will begin to shift and you may experience a number of different symptoms and changes in your body; including vaginal dryness and even changes in cholesterol levels.

 Menstrual irregularity is one of the surefire signs of perimenopause.
 During this time, ovulation becomes a little more unpredictable and may result in your menstrual cycle becoming longer or shorter, lighter or heavier, or you may even miss some periods.

 According to Mayo Clinic, if you experience a persistent change of seven days or more in the length of your menstrual period, you’re likely in early perimenopause whereas if you have a space of 60 days or more between your last menstrual cycle, you might be in late perimenopause.